Villanueva, New Mexico: History

 Prior to 1786, when a peace treaty was concluded with the Comanche, Spanish settlements in New Mexico were confined to the Rio Grande valley.
 The reduced threat from Comanche raids permitted the expansion eastwards of Spanish settlements onto the Great Plains.
 Villanueva was one of the settlements founded in the Pecos River Valley as part of that expansion.
 A principal reason for founding the Pecos Valley settlements was to defend the Spanish and Pueblan settlements in the Rio Grande valley from raids by Apache and other Indian peoples.

 Villanueva, a Spanish colonial village, was founded in 1808 and originally called La Cuesta (Spanish, hill or slope) because the village sits on top of a steeply sloping hill or cuesta overlooking the Pecos River.
 La Cuesta was one of the communities located within the San Miguel del Vado Land Grant.
 The grant was approved by the Spanish government in 1794 and settlements established in the land grant area included Bernal, El Pueblo, Entrnosa, Guzano, La Cuesta, Las Mulas, Puertecito, San Jose del Vado, and San Miguel del Vado.

-Families from La Cuesta established the community of Anton Chico, on the Pecos River 18 km downstream from La Cuesta, in 1822 and El Cerrito, 5 km downstream from La Cuesta, from 1824-1827.
+Families from La Cuesta established the community of Anton Chico, on the Pecos River 18 km downstream from La Cuesta, in 1822 and El Cerrito, 5 km downstream from La Cuesta, from 1824 to 1827.
 A church, still existing, was built in La Cuesta in 1831.
 By 1835 and thereafter, La Cuesta was one of the most populous settlements in the Pecos Valley.
 In 1845 La Cuesta probably had a population approaching 500 people.

 Many Ciboleros (buffalo hunters) and Comancheros (traders with the Plains Indians), of the 19th century originated from La Cuesta and other Hispano communities along the Pecos River.

 In 1890, the community was renamed to Villanueva, for a prominent local family.

+Geography

 Climate

 Villanueva has a BWk (Semi-arid cold steppe climate) under the Köppen climate classification system.
 Under the Trewartha climate classification Villanueva has a BSK (Semi-arid steppe with hot summers and cool winters).

 Precipitation in the community is concentrated from May to October although an average of 23 inch of snow is received each winter.